Need-to-Know Tax Rules for Business Travelers

 Wolters Kluwer Examines Tax Issues for Road Warriors

-“Business travelers should be aware of the local tax compliance measures where they work, which may include tax breaks they may not be aware of,” said Rocky Mengle, JD and Senior State Tax Analyst for Wolters Kluwer Tax & Accounting.
+“Business travelers should be aware of the local tax compliance measures where they work, which may include tax breaks they may not be aware exist,” said Tim Bjur, JD and Senior State Tax Analyst for Wolters Kluwer Tax & Accounting.
 “Even if you’re only working in one place for a short period of time, specific state income tax rules may still apply.”

 Working in Different States

-- Maine - Requires nonresidents to file a state tax return if they have enough income from state sources to trigger a state income tax liability, but there are exceptions based on the number of days spent in the state, the type of work and the amount earned.
+- Maine: Requires nonresidents to file a return if they have enough income from state sources to trigger a state income tax liability, but there are exceptions based on the number of days spent in the state, the type of work, and the amount earned

-- Massachusetts - Has different tax return filing thresholds for residents vs. nonresidents.
-The filing threshold is $8,000 for residents regardless of filing status.
-However, nonresidents must file a Massachusetts return if they receive Massachusetts-source income that exceeds their personal exemption multiplied by the ratio of their Massachusetts income to their total income.
+- Massachusetts: Requires nonresidents to file a return if income from state sources exceeds $8,000 or exceeds their personal exemption multiplied by the ratio of their Massachusetts income to their total income

 Additional Business Travel Tax Facts

-- Someone working in multiple states would then also file nonresident income tax returns in each state in which they met the income tax filing thresholds.
+- Someone working in multiple states would then also file nonresident income tax returns in each state where they met the income tax filing thresholds

 Some states also have reciprocity agreements allowing individuals to work in neighboring states without owing income taxes to the nonresident state.
 Overall, more than one-third of states have reciprocity agreements with one or more other states, including:

-“Typically, reciprocity agreements are made with neighboring states that share borders — so they don’t apply for those working on opposite sides of the country,” Mengle added.
+“Typically, reciprocity agreements are made with neighboring states that share borders — so they don’t apply for those working on opposite sides of the country,” Bjur added.

 An exception is the District of Columbia, which does not require residents of any state to pay District of Columbia income taxes on their wages, unless they lived in the District of Columbia for at least 183 days during the year.